limit - smileyCTF 2025

 Step 5: Stack and ELF Leaks

-We also need to free a chunk before to satisfy this condition (from malloc.c):
+It’s also needed to free a chunk before to satisfy this condition (from malloc.c):

 code segment image